-This vegan orzo salad is lemony, fresh, full of nutritious veggies, and especially nice for spring and summer gatherings.
+This vegan orzo salad is lemony, fresh, full of healthy veggies, and especially nice for spring and summer gatherings.
 Made with broccoli, cucumber, tomatoes, and a creamy dressing made with olive brine.
-It's great for potlucks and as a side dish, or add cooked chickpeas to turn it into a light meal.
-Oil-free.
+Orzo salad is great for potlucks and as a side dish, or add cooked chickpeas to turn it into a light meal!

 Jump to: